 Our revenue depends upon demand for health insurance in the individual, family and small business markets, which can be influenced by a variety of factors beyond our control.
 For instance, an increasing number of individuals are becoming self-employed or unemployed.
 In addition, as a result of substantial health insurance premium inflation in recent years, we believe that many employers are seeking to reduce the costs associated with providing health insurance to their employees, including offering fewer benefits to employees, reducing or eliminating dependent coverage, increasing employee health insurance premium contributions and eliminating health insurance benefits altogether.
 We also believe that demand in the individual and family health insurance market may increase as the employees of these employers look to other sources for their health insurance needs and as the number of self-employed and unemployed individuals increases.
-We have no control over the economic and other factors that influence these trends, and they may reverse.
+We have no control over the economic and other factors that influence these trends, and they may reverse, including as a result of healthcare reform legislation.
 If economic or other factors beyond our control negatively impact our business, our operating results and financial condition could be harmed.

 We believe that we have been adversely impacted by recent economic conditions.
 We cannot be certain of the future impact that the current recession will have on our business.
 A softening of demand for products and services offered by us, whether caused by changes in customer preferences or a weakening of the U.S. economy, including as a result of recent disruptions in the global financial markets or a decrease in general consumer confidence, may result in decreased revenue or growth.
 Consumers may attempt to reduce expenses by cancelling existing health insurance purchased through us, determine not to purchase new health insurance through us, or purchase health insurance products with lower premiums for which we receive lower commissions.
-With the recent passage of the economic stimulus bill, which includes a 65% federal subsidy for COBRA premiums for up to nine months for certain eligible workers, we may experience a decline in membership growth due to consumers electing COBRA coverage or our existing members cancelling existing policies for which we serve as the broker of record to take advantage of the subsidy.
+Legislative reaction to economic conditions may also negatively impact our operating results and financial condition.
+For example, the recently enacted American Recovery and Reinvestment Act includes a 65% federal subsidy for COBRA premiums for up to nine months for certain eligible workers.
+While the COBRA subsidy aspect of the law is scheduled to expire in December 2009, it may be extended.
+While it is not possible to determine the impact of the subsidy on our business, it may have caused, and may in the future cause, a decline in membership growth due to consumers electing COBRA coverage or our existing members cancelling existing policies for which we serve as the broker of record to take advantage of the subsidy.
 We experience a significant delay in learning about changes in our membership from health insurance carriers.
 Given this delay, we do not know to what extent the current economic environment has impacted our membership retention rates.
-To the extent the economy or other factors adversely impacts our membership retention or the number or type of health insurance applications submitted through us and that are approved by health insurance carriers, our rate of growth will decline and our business and operating results will be harmed.
+To the extent the economy or other factors adversely impact our membership retention or the number or type of health insurance applications submitted through us and that are approved by health insurance carriers, our rate of growth will decline and our business and operating results will be harmed.